 A bar graph is mostly used in mathematics and statistics.
 Some of the uses of the bar graph are as follows:

-- The comparisons between different variables are easy and convenient.
+- The comparisons between different categories are easy and convenient.

 - It is the easiest diagram to prepare and does not require too much effort.

-- Most widely used method of data representation.
+- It is the most widely used method of data representation.
 Therefore, it is used by various industries.

-- It is used to compare data sets.
-Data sets are independent of one another.
+- It is used to compare data sets that are independent of one another.